Build an acoustic wall covering yourself

 To avoid cutting-related accidents, it is advisable to wear cut-resistant protective gloves.

-Flat sound absorbers with self-adhesive equipment are glued into the substructure for full-surface wall covering.
+Flat sound absorbers with STICKY (self-adhesive equipment) are glued into the substructure for full-surface wall covering.

 After the sound absorbers have been cut to size, they are glued into our prepared substructure.
 To do this, we first pull off the liner paper on the back of the absorber only in the upper area.
 Then we align the absorber in the wall segment accordingly and press the exposed adhesive surface firmly with our hands.
 Then we slowly pull the liner paper further down and gradually press the entire panel onto the entire surface.